galenseilis/old_blog/_posts/2024-03-03-generalized-alembert.md

 math: true
 image:
     path: /assets/images/b7499f96-f809-4fa9-b298-e208f70f55d7.jpg
-    alt: A Generalization of the d'Alembert Operator
+    alt: A Generalization of the d'Alembert operator could be a lemon
 ---

 According to one of my old notebooks, I came up with a generalization of the d'Alembert operator between 2022-03-27 and 2022-05-20.
 I can't say that it was well-motivated by a particular mathematical or physical problem.
 It was just some low-hanging fruit in terms of mathematical generalization.